codewars/docs/content/languages/c/authoring/index.md

 ### Test feedback

-You should notice that the report hooks used by Codewars test runnerproduce one test output entry per assertion, so the test output panel can get very noisy.
+You should notice that the report hooks used by Codewars test runner produce one test output entry per assertion, so the test output panel can get very noisy.

 ### Random utilities

-_ TBD_

-- `rand` and `srand`
-- `/dev/urandom`
-- `MAX_RAND`
+Unlike some other languages, C does not provide too many means of generating random numbers which could be used to build random tests. `stdlib.h` header provides the `rand` function which, while being quite simple, satisfies majority of needs, but sometimes can be tricky to be used correctly.

+Before `rand` is called for the first time, it must be seeded with `srand`.
+A call to `srand` should be performed only once, in the setup phase of the random tests. `srand` usually uses current time as a seed, so authors need to include `time.h` before using `time` function.

+`rand` can return integers only up to `RAND_MAX`.
+There's no standard-compliant way to generate random values of types `unsigned int`, `long`, or `double`.
+Authors which would like to generate random values out of domain of `rand` have to craft them manually. _(TODO: create article with snippets with RNGs for types other than `int`)_

+Additionally, value of `RAND_MAX` might differ on different platforms, or even change.
+For current Codewars setup it's `2^32-1`, but there are some common platforms with `RAND_MAX` being as small as `2^16-1`.
+This makes the code using `rand` even less portable, and while portability might not be a big concern for Codewars kata, it could turn out to be an issue for users trying to reproduce random tests locally.

+An alternative to `rand` could be using random devices, like `/dev/urandom`.
+This way of generating random numbers could partially alleviate the issue of the `rand` being capped at `RAND_MAX`, but also could inflate amount of the bolierplate code and could cause additional problems with portability.

 ### Reference solution